What are the benefits of using PVC Film for Industrial Applications?

 In contrast, many other common household plastics were developed and made commercially viable during the 40s and the 1950s.
 PVC is most often used in the construction industry, but it is also used in signage, healthcare applications, and fibres for clothing.
 PVC was found accidentally twice before, the first time in 1832 by French scientist Henri Victor Regnault and later, in 1872, by the name of a German man identified as Eugene Baumann.

-The Basic Forms and Functions that are Polyvinyl Chloride (PVC)
+The Basic Forms and Functions that are Polyvinyl Chloride (PVC Film)

 PVC clear plastic sheet is made in two different forms, one being a rigid, plasticized form of polymer (RPVC or uPVC), and the second is a flexible plastic.
 In its simplest version, PVC is characterized by its brittle yet rigid structure.
 While the plasticized form has many uses in various industries, the more rigid version of PVC has many uses.
 Industries like plumbing, agriculture, and sewage can make use of PVC for a variety of purposes.